prissilla-escobar/prissilla-escobar/README.md

 I am a front-end developer.
 A littel bit about me:

 - 🔭 I’m currently working on an application to help teach kids about nutrition.
-- 🌱 I’m currently learning next.js.
+- 🌱 I’m currently learning next.js and Angular.
 - 👯 I’m looking to collaborate on anything that you are passionate about!
 - 🤔 I’m looking for help with learning the basics of the backend.
 - 📫 How to reach me: PrissillaEscobar@gmail.com